Weekend construction: Replacement buses instead of trains — cyclists are forgotten

 The buses run in both directions and stop at the usual stops.
 Advantage: no unnecessary detours through Palma, transfers remain local.
 Disadvantage: replacement buses often take longer, are stuck in city traffic and pick up waiting passengers — especially noticeable during morning and evening rush hours, when students with backpacks, commuters with laptops and weekend outing visitors with picnic baskets wait for the bus.

 And the bicycles?
-In short: may not be taken.
+In short: bicycles are not allowed on replacement buses.
 For many locals who cycle daily to the station, this is not a small annoyance but a real mobility problem.

 Which groups are left out?